darsoohoo/bartenders2u/README.md

 # Bartenders2U Bloc Capstone Project
-This is app is for my capstone project at Bloc.
+This is app was built is for my capstone project at Bloc.
+The idea stemmed from a friend's company.

-### `npm run dev`

-Use this command to run the Express server on Local 5000 and the React app on 3000.
+The production version of this is on Heroku at [I'm an inline-style link](https://bartenders2u.herokuapp.com)

+The actual website with the company is at [I'm an inline-style link](https://www.bartenders2u.com).
+Go check em out.

+Scroll to the **End-user Flow** section of this README for a description of the various use-cases.

 ### `npm install`

 Use this command to install dependencies before running the app.

 Install dependencies at the root directory and in the client directory.

+### `npm run dev`

+Use this command to run the Express server on Local 5000 and the React app on 3000.

 ## Available Scripts